-I am an artist living in Buxton where I have my studio.
-My interest is in mixed media, abstract art.
-My work is inspired by two experiences.
+I am an abstract artist living in Buxton where I have my studio.

 Over the last eight years I have undertaken workshops with a variety of artists, explored new techniques and materials through reading.
 My paintings reflect my expanding interests.
 I moved from painting in oils, to using acrylics, and then to mixed media.
 Throughout this time there has also been a movement towards firstly loosening up as an artist, and them becoming increasingly interested in abstraction which is where I have found my home.